kestra-io/docs/docs/plugin-developer-guide/conditions/README.md

 - `conditionContext.getRunContext()`: a RunContext in order to render your properties.

 This method must simply return a boolean in order to validate or not the condition.

+## Documentation
+Don't forget to document your conditions, for this we provide a set of annotations that are explained in the [Document each plugin](../documentation/README.md#document-each-plugin) section.